excile2127/DarknessFalls/README.md

 ## Description

-Darkness Falls is my capstone project for my Bachelor of Science in Computer Science at Montana Tech.
-As such, I don't intend for it to be a full-scale game at this time, but rather a demonstration of my knowledge of game engineering.
+Darkness Falls was my capstone project for my Bachelor of Science in Computer Science at Montana Tech.
+As such, it wasn't intended to be a full-scale game, but rather a demonstration of my knowledge of Unity.

-My goal was to implement the core aspects of side-scrolling platformers with a unique twist: having a single source of light, the player's torch, that replaces a health bar or another similar system.
-At the start of a level, the torch will be bright and illuminate most of the screen.
-Slowly over time, the torch's light will fade.
-Furthermore, taking a hit or using special skills with expediate this loss of light.
-However, slaying enemies will bolster the torch to allow the player to continue on.
+My goal was to implement the core aspects of side-scrolling platformers with a unique twist: having a single source of light, a torch, that acts as the player's health bar.
+At the start of a level, the torch is bright and illuminates most of the screen, but over time, its light fades.
+Furthermore, being hit or using special skills costs torchlight.
+However, slaying enemies replenishes lost light and allows the player to continue on.
 Lastly, if the player runs out of light, they lose.

 ## Build Archive